sonic-net/SONiC/doc/frr-kernel/frr_kernel_design_doc_utp.md

 admin@falco-test-dut01:~$ sudo bcmcmd "l3 egress show" | grep 100015
 100015  52:54:00:92:6c:c0 4087    8   130    0        -1   no   no    6   no
 ```
-Restart ZEbra\FRR will have no impact on Neigh_Table.
+Restart Zebra\FRR will have no impact on Neigh_Table.

 ----